GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Species/Lucertolan.md

 **Lucertolan Education**: You gain proficiency in Survival and any skill of your choice.

 **Quick Study**: This feature is at the Narrator’s discretion.
 The experience required for you to level up is reduced by 25%.
-If the Narrator determines this is not feasible, you simply ignore the Ability Score Modification feature of this species.
+If the Narrator determines this is not feasible, you simply ignore the Ability Score Modification feature of this species and increase two attributes of your choice by 1.

 **Small Frame**: Lucertolans can use most equipment just fine, but armor must be made especially for them.
 Any variant of armor which is to be fit for a lucertolan cost half again as it would typically and weighs two thirds what it would normally.